 Changing the world requires new public policies and visionary plans, along with innovative decision-making processes and well-managed organizations.
 SNRE’s Environmental Policy and Planning field of study focuses on building the professional skills to design and implement effective policies and plans while considering the human and institutional behaviors that underlie environmental problems.

 As an SNRE Environmental Policy and Planning student, you will be grounded both in the science of underlying environmental issues and in the political, economic, and institutional factors that can be used to promote change.
 You will develop the ability to create decision-making processes that are scientifically credible, consider a diverse set of interests, and lead to the development of organizations that can protect natural systems and move society toward sustainability.

 “After five years working in the environmental realm, I realized the significant impact that laws and regulations have on the behaviors of public agencies and private enterprises.
 I wanted to learn how to influence these ‘guiding hands of policy’ to suit the interests of environmental conservation, and I found the Environmental Policy and Planning field of study at SNRE a perfect fit to do so.”

 —Gianna Petito, Environmental Policy and Planning student track leader

-Working with an advisor, you will tailor your coursework to your specific needs.
-A typical curriculum includes courses in institutions, politics, law, policy analysis, and planning.
-They also acquire skills in negotiation and dispute resolution, along with other professional skills.
-Students are encouraged to develop expertise in specific issue areas, such as water, climate change and energy, public lands, biodiversity and ecosystem management, environmental justice, sustainable land use, forests and wildlife.
+Working with an adviser, you will tailor your Environmental Policy and Planning coursework to your specific career goals.
+A typical curriculum includes classes in institutions, politics, law, policy analysis, and planning.
+You will also learn negotiation and dispute resolution, and develop expertise in a specific issue you choose, such as water, climate change and energy, public lands, biodiversity and ecosystem management, environmental justice, and sustainable land use.

 For more information on Environmental Policy and Planning, contact email@example.com.